 Maranoa Regional Council operates reticulated water networks in the towns of Amby, Injune, Jackson, Mitchell, Muckadilla, Mungallala, Roma, Surat, Wallumbilla and Yuleba.
 The water mains span a length of over 218 km.

 Maranoa Regional Council charges water fees across the region according to a consumption based system.
 Read more - Questions and Answers Changes to Water Pricing.

 Landowners within one of Council's water supply service areas can apply for a connection or disconnection by writing to Council or calling in to complete an application at any Council office.
-Form 2B Water and Sewerage Supply Application Form 2019-20.
+Form 2B Application for Water and Sewerage Connections.

 Water meters are read by Maranoa Regional Council twice a year, and display both black and red numbers.
 Read more - Water Meters Policy.

 When it comes to water meters, Council is responsible for pipes and mains leading away from the property, including the meter, and property owners are responsible for the installation, repair and maintenance of all fittings and mains on their property up to the water meter.

 In accordance with the Water Supply (Safety and Reliability) Act 2008, Maranoa Regional Council is required to access water meters to record a meter reading, test or inspect a meter, or undertake maintenance and replacement of the water meter.

 Council asks residents to ensure that they keep the area around their meter maintained to help Council to easily detect water meter issues and conduct meter readings.
 This includes ensuring it is not covered with dirt, weeds or surrounded by overgrown grass or brushes.

 Click here to learn: How to Read Your Water Meter.

 Maranoa Regional Council are keeping water restrictions in place all year round.